AndreaCossu/academic-kickstart/content/authors/andrea/_index.md

 I am a PhD Student in Data Science, under the supervision of [Prof. Davide Bacciu](http://pages.di.unipi.it/bacciu/).
 I am a member of the [Computational Intelligence and Machine Learning (CIML)](https://ciml.di.unipi.it/) group at University of Pisa.
-I am Chief Scientist at [ContinualAI](https://www.continualai.org/), a non-profit research organization and an open community of Continual/Lifelong Learning researchers and enthusiasts.
+I am Team Lead at [ContinualAI](https://www.continualai.org/), a non-profit research organization and an open community of Continual/Lifelong Learning researchers and enthusiasts.
 I am the Principal Maintainer of [ContinualAI wiki](https://wiki.continualai.org/), in which you can find information about conferences, research projects and news on Continual Learning.
 Plus, a curated list of annotated papers.

 My research focuses on Continual Learning, with applications to Recurrent Neural Networks models and sequential data processing.